 - salt and pepper to taste

-Prepping the rhubarb
+Prepping the Snack

 The first step to making this delicious rhubarb strawberry salsa is to prep the rhubarb properly.
 Cut the rhubarb into 4-inch pieces.
 Boil water in a pot large enough to fit all of the rhubarb.
 As soon as the water is boiling, add the chopped rhubarb into the pot and turn off the heat.
 Stir once and drain the rhubarb right away.
 The idea is to just heat the rhubarb to get rid of some of the tartness.